Textile industry in Bangladesh: Rana Plaza collapse 2013

 On 24 April 2013 over 1045 textile workers factories making clothes for Western brands were killed when a garment factory collapsed.
 The 2013 Savar building collapse was in the Rana Plaza complex, in Savar, an industrial corner 20 mi northwest of Dhaka, the capital of Bangladesh.
 It was the "world's deadliest industrial accident" since the Bhopal disaster in India in 1984.
 While some 2,500 were rescued from the rubble including many who were injured, the total number of those missing remained unknown weeks later.
 The building owner, Sohel Rana, built an additional two floors beyond his approved permit for a six-floor building.
 Rana, associated with the ruling Awami League, used "shoddy building materials, including substandard rods, bricks and cement, and did not obtaining the necessary clearances" and constructed the building on a "pond filled with sand".
 An engineer raised safety concerns after noticing cracks in the Rana Plaza complex the day before its collapse.
 In spite of this factories stayed open to fill overdue orders.
 Despite the awareness of cracks throughout the building, labourers were instructed to return to work the following day.
 When generators were restarted after a power blackout the building caved in.
 Six garment factories also in Rana Plaza were cleared to re-open on 9 May 2013 after inspectors allegedly issued safety certificates.
 Nine people were arrested including four factory owners, the owner of the complex and the engineer who warned of the crack in the building.
 Several prominent transnational companies had their products linked to the factories within the Rana Plaza building including retail giants "Wal-Mart, Mango, Dutch retailer C & A, Benetton Fashions, Cato Fashions, and the popular British chain Primark."
 While the incident raised international concern about the structural integrity and safety of many Bangladeshi textile factors, the industry actually saw a significant rise.
-Over the time from the collapse to March 2014, exports increased by over 16% resulting in $23.9 billion US dollars.
+Over the time from the collapse to March 2014, exports increased by over 16% resulting in US$23.9 billion.

 In June 2015 after a two-year investigation homicide charges were filed against 42 people in the 2013 collapse of a factory Rana Plaza that killed more than 1,136 people in April 2013.
 Sohel Rana, the building owner, Refat Ullah, mayor at the time of the incident along with owners of five garment factories located in the Rana Plaza, and "dozens of local council officials and engineers" were charged with culpable homicide, "which carries a maximum sentence of life in prison under Bangladeshi law."